 A Hierarchical Segmented Bar Chart is made up of bars split into subcategories.

 Each of the primary bars may have a similar height but vary within subcategories.
-The aforementioned makes interpretation of sub-bars easier, especially when comparing multiple categories for in-depth insights.
+The aforementioned interprets sub-bars easier, especially when comparing multiple categories for in-depth insights.

 Each primary bar in a Percentage Stacked Bar is scaled to have the same height.
 But its subcategories have varying heights depending on their respective numerical values.